shijithpk/manifesto_work_2025_delhi/README.md

 (You'll have to change a variable in the function call `extract_pdf_content('2025', 'dl', 'bjp')` to  `extract_pdf_content('2025', 'dl', 'cong')` to get at the congress pdf.
 Or to 'aap' to get at the aam aadmi party pdf and so on.)

 There's also a [pdf translation script](code/translate_pdf.py) in there to translate a hindi pdf into english markdown.
-Ultimately didn't need it because parties released English versions of their manifestos, but prepared a script anyway to be on the safe side.
+Ultimately didn't need it because the parties released English versions of their manifestos, but prepared a script anyway to be on the safe side.

 Then run the script [create_comparison.py](code/create_comparison.py) to combine the markdown files and create a summary comparison of the various party manifestos.